project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

 On iOS refer to the following platform specific files:

-1. For list of clusters, command and attributes supported by the Matter TV Casting library:
+1. For a list of clusters, commands and attributes supported by the Matter TV Casting library:
    [/darwin/MatterTvCastingBridge/MatterTvCastingBridge/zap-generated/MCClusterObjects.h](/darwin/MatterTvCastingBridge/MatterTvCastingBridge/zap-generated/MCClusterObjects.h)
-2. For the IDs and request / response types to use with these APIs:
+2. For the IDs and request / response types to use with the commands:
    [/darwin/MatterTvCastingBridge/MatterTvCastingBridge/zap-generated/MCCommandObjects.h](/darwin/MatterTvCastingBridge/MatterTvCastingBridge/zap-generated/MCCommandObjects.h)
    and
    [/darwin/MatterTvCastingBridge/MatterTvCastingBridge/zap-generated/MCCommandPayloads.h](/darwin/MatterTvCastingBridge/MatterTvCastingBridge/zap-generated/MCCommandPayloads.h)